 FOCAL is even slower than Tiny BASIC due in large part to its heavy floating point usage, but this is also a nice stress test for the emulator and shows that the 6502 was certainly capable of high precision math.

-FOCAL's speed also means that it may not respond immediately to keyboard input (ASK prompts are particularly slow: it may take a second or two to process each character).
+If you are using FOCAL on the console TTY as opposed to over the user port, FOCAL's speed also means that it may not respond immediately to keyboard input (ASK prompts are particularly slow: it may take a second or two to process each character).
 KIMplement feeds it characters from the C64 Kernal's keyboard buffer and marks the terminal "not idle" so that the main loop will eventually fetch all the keys, but the buffer overflows after 10 characters, so don't type too far ahead!
+On the other hand, if you are connected over the user port, your typing is fully buffered (up to 256 characters) and responsiveness seems about the same as any other 300 baud connection.
+In that sense FOCAL actually works rather well in that environment.

 Thank-yous go out to: Phil Lange (who did a lot of banging on version 0.1 and offered many suggestions and requests for 0.2), Neil H. F. Meyer, Jr., Cameron Bean, Jim Butterfield, Ruud Baltissen, Peter Jennings and Tom Pittman; apologies to Wendy Carlos and, of course, Chuck Peddle.